musketeerchess/PieceValueCalculation/README.md

 Location square: E4
 Variant: Musketeer Chess

-Leopard is a one of the pieces in musketeer chess variant.
+Leopard is one of the pieces in musketeer chess variant.
 It can move like a knight.
 It can also move like a bishop but is limited to a maximum distance of 2 squares in any direction from its origin.
 Visit <sup>[[1]](#1)</sup> for the rest of the musketeer chess piece movements. </br>

 ![leopard](https://i.imgur.com/OhBykPN.png)
 Figure 2 &nbsp;The leopard in E4 square can move 4 times at distance 1 and 12 times at distance 2 and it has 12 directions.